 Finding a source of finance for small business is an essential part of growth.
 Just like everything else in business, there’s a lot of choice – short and long term, internal and external, flexible and one-size-fits-all.

-These are the best small business finance options, and how to decide which is right for you.
+What are the best small business finance options, and how to decide which is right for you.

 Decide what your biggest needs and wants are